jkommer/GravatarHelper/README.markdown

   * Fix the position of the optional file extension to be in the correct place within the URL.

+  * Make GravatarHelper.MinImageSize and GravatarHelper.MaxImageSize public.

+  * Reference MVC3 assemblies instead of MVC2.

   * Introduced unit tests.

   * Introduced StyleCop.

-  * Make GravatarHelper.MinImageSize and GravatarHelper.MaxImageSize public.

 ### 3.1.0